Do you have memories of life in 20th century

 We are hoping to come down again next year.
 How we both came to live in Cumbria is another story.

-Unless otherwise stated, all images and text on this web site are Copyright © The Friends of Honeywood Museum 2012
+Unless stated otherwise, all words and pictures are Copyright © The Friends of Honeywood Museum 2006 - 2018